yewstack/yew/website/src/pages/tutorial.md

 }
 ```

 Notice the parameters of our `VideosList` function component.
-A function component takes in only one argument which
+A function component takes only one argument which
 defines its "props" (short for "properties").
-Props are used to pass data down from parent component to child component.
+Props are used to pass data down from a parent component to a child component.
 In this case, `VideosListProps` is a struct which defines the props.

 :::important